 Sadly, instances of domestic violence and abuse are prevalent in society, and Texas is no exception.
 The safety and well-being of individuals should always take priority, and divorce can be a necessary step to escape an abusive relationship.
 Legal measures are available in Texas to protect victims of domestic violence during the divorce process.

 The foundation of a healthy relationship lies in effective communication.
-If couples find it difficult to be open and honest with each other or fail to resolve conflicts constructively, it can result in the breakdown of the marriage.
-Consistent arguments, unresolved problems, and a lack of emotional bonding may ultimately lead to divorce.
+However, if couples find it difficult to be open and honest with each other or fail to resolve conflicts constructively, it can result in the breakdown of the marriage.
+Consequently, consistent arguments, unresolved problems, and a lack of emotional bonding may ultimately lead to divorce.

 Property division is a significant aspect of divorce in Texas.
 Texas follows the community property system when it comes to the division of assets and debts acquired during a marriage.
-Under this system, any property or debts acquired by either spouse during the marriage are considered community property and are subject to division upon divorce.
+Under this system, any property or debts either spouse acquires during the marriage is considered community property.
+These assets and liabilities are subject to division upon divorce.
 The Texas Family Code provides guidelines for the division of community property in a fair and just manner.
 However, it’s important to note that “fair and just” does not necessarily mean an equal 50-50 split.
 Instead, the court considers various factors, such as the spouses’ respective earning capacities, their separate property holdings, the length of the marriage, the health and age of the spouses, and any other relevant factors to make a fair division of assets.

 Separate property, which includes property owned by a spouse before the marriage or acquired by gift or inheritance during the marriage, is not subject to division and remains with the respective spouse.
 However, if the separate property has been mixed with community property or has significantly increased in value during the marriage due to the efforts of both spouses, it may be subject to division to achieve a fair and just outcome.